Nuclear power in Taiwan: Post-Fukushima

-Following the Fukushima I nuclear accidents in Japan, nuclear energy has emerged as a contentious issue.
+Following the Fukushima nuclear accident in Japan, nuclear energy emerged as a contentious issue.
 In March 2011, around 2,000 anti-nuclear protesters demonstrated in Taiwan for an immediate halt to the construction of the island's fourth nuclear power plant.
-The protesters were also opposed to plans to extend the lifespan of three existing nuclear plants.
+The protesters also opposed plans to extend the lifespan of three existing nuclear plants.

 On the eve of World Environment Day in June 2011, environmental groups demonstrated against Taiwan's nuclear power policy.
 The Taiwan Environmental Protection Union, together with 13 environmental groups and legislators, gathered in Taipei with banners that read: "I love Taiwan, not nuclear disasters".
 They protested against the nation's three operating nuclear power plants and the construction of a fourth plant.
 They also called for "all nuclear power plants to be thoroughly re-evaluated and shut down immediately if they fail to pass safety inspections".

 According to Wang To-far, economics professor at National Taipei University, "if a level-seven nuclear crisis were to happen in Taiwan, it would destroy the nation".
 George Hsu, a professor of applied economics at National Chung Hsing University in central Taiwan, said nuclear power plants in quake-prone areas need to be redesigned to make them more resistant, an investment that would reduce their original cost advantage.

 The retirement of existing nuclear reactors was a significant issue in the 2012 presidential election.
-The 2016 election was won by the Pan-Green Coalition with policies that included a move toward a nuclear-free society, and is considering legislating to phase out nuclear power generation within nine years.
+The 2016 election was won by the Democratic Progressive Party with a platform that included becoming a nuclear-free society within nine years.
 A referendum in 2018 voted to retain nuclear power in Taiwan, however in January 2019 the government stated that there would be no life-extensions for existing plants or restarts to building nuclear power plants.

+On 19 May 2025, the only remaining active nuclear reactor, unit 2 of Maanshan Nuclear Power Plant, was disconnected from the grid and shutdown on the expiry of its 40-year operating licence.
+It will be decommissioned.

 Lungmen Nuclear Power Plant

-In 2011, many experts, scientists, and NGOs found 40 errors in its construction.
+A group of experts, scientists, and NGOs found about 40 flaws in the design, construction, and operating system of the Fourth Nuclear Power Plant.

 Since 2011, many more Taiwanese began to support halting the plant construction, although the state-owned Taiwan Power Company said it will make electricity price increase by 40%.
-Some activists speculate that Taiwan Power Co. has seriously underestimated the price tag of nuclear power.

-In April 2014, the Taiwanese government decided to halt the remaining construction of the Lungmen power plant.
+In April 2014, the Taiwan government announced that construction on the plant would stop.
 The first reactor will be sealed after the completion of safety checks, and construction of the second reactor will be halted.
 A final decision may be subject to a national referendum.
 As of July 2014, no plan has been advanced for lay-up of the plant.